casagou/joa/index.md

 ### Mechanical Aerospace Engineer | Entrepreneur | Project Management | Systems Integration

-I am a mechanical and aerospace engineer with over a decade of experience leading complex engineering projects in the aerospace and energy sectors.
-My career has been defined by a commitment to innovation, precision, and delivering results under pressure.​
+Mechanical and aerospace engineer with 12+ years of experience in complex engineering projects (aerospace, energy) and entrepreneurial ventures (marketing, media production, consulting).
+Proven leader in systems integration, project engineering, and business development.
+Skilled in innovation, precision, and delivering results under pressure.
+Bilingual English/French, with a track record of building client trust and driving innovation.

-Beyond engineering, I've channelled my passion for technology and creativity into founding and operating multiple ventures in Victoria, BC.
-These include a marketing agency, a drone-based aerial photography and video production company, a live-streaming production service, and an industrial consulting firm.
-These entrepreneurial endeavours have honed my skills in business development, operational management, and strategic planning.​

-Whether integrating advanced systems in space robotics or delivering high-quality visual content for diverse clients, I bring precision, adaptability, and a relentless focus on execution to every project.

 ----